piscis/vagrant-mongodb-university/README.md

 It will setup MongoDB and NodeJS together with the corresponding drivers necessary to work with MongoDB.

+## Getting started

+### Setup

+* Make sure you have a decend ruby version installed e.g. `ruby 1.9.3p484`
+* Download and install Virtualbox from [https://www.virtualbox.org/](https://www.virtualbox.org/) https://www.virtualbox.org/
+* Download and install vagrant from [http://www.vagrantup.com/](http://www.vagrantup.com/) http://www.vagrantup.com/

+### Start the VM

+From the base directory of this repository run `vagrant up`.
+This will download a pre-packaged VagrantVM.
+Please note during the initialisation phase of vagrant you will be asked to pick a network adapter.

+## Build your own VM

 ### Setup

 * Make sure you have a decend ruby version installed e.g. `ruby 1.9.3p484`